Patient Participation Group

 Why? - Westbury Group Practice has a vast array of services available and is growing fast.
-It's innovation in areas such as mental healthcare has been a benchmark to other Surgeries.
+It's innovation in the area of mental healthcare has been a benchmark to other Surgeries.
 There is a lot to be proud of, but there is still much to do.
 We want to help you to understand the services that you can access and we want you give your input into the running of the practice.
-We are fully supported by the Doctors and staff at the Practice and meet with them to make sure that we all understand the direction, issues and concerns facing the practice.
+We are fully supported by everyone at the Practice and meet with them to make sure that we all understand the direction, issues and concerns facing the practice.

-How? - Should you wish to find out more about the PPG please ask a member of the reception team for a PPG Information Pack.
-Membership of the PPG is open to all patients registered at the Wesbury Group Practice, we welcome new members and look forward to new ideas!
+How? - Should you wish to find out more about the PPG please ask a member of the reception team for a PPG Information Booklet.
+Membership of the PPG is open to all patients registered at Westbury Group Practice, we always welcome new members and look forward to new ideas!

 Tuesday 20th February 2018 - 18:30 (AGM)

 Tuesday 4th September 2018 - 18:30

 Tuesday 4th December 2018 - 18:30

 At every meeting, there is a presentation on a health-related matter, an update on developments at the practice and a time for questions and answers.
 Please come along to meetings and help to influence the future development of the practice.